-Our litigation and applied economics platform grew approximately 15% from the twenty-four weeks ended May 11, 2007.
-This increase was driven by a greater demand for our services primarily in our competition practice and the new labor and employment practice.
+Our litigation and applied economics platform grew approximately 5% from the forty weeks ended August 31, 2007.
+This increase was driven by a greater demand for our services primarily in our competition practice and the new labor and employment practice, as well as increased billing rates for our employee consultants.
 Our competition practice continues to be our largest practice in terms of revenue.

-Revenues for our finance platform were approximately the same in the twenty-four weeks ended May 9, 2008 and the twenty-four weeks ended May 11, 2007 due to increased activity in sub-prime and credit crisis investigation and litigation work, offset by a decrease in forensic practice revenue.
-The decrease in forensic practice revenue was attributable to our decision to divest certain non-core components of this business and the effect of reducing headcount in underperforming locations.
+Revenues for our finance platform decreased by approximately 15% from the forty weeks ended August 31, 2007 due to a decrease in U.S. finance litigation and forensic practice revenue.
+The decrease in forensic practice revenue was attributable to our decision earlier this year to divest certain non-core components of this business and the effect of reducing headcount in underperforming locations.

-Our business consulting platform revenues decreased by more than 5% from the twenty-four weeks ending May 11, 2007 reflecting declines in our chemicals and petroleum, capital projects, and energy and environment practices, offset by increases in our metals and aerospace and defense practices.
-Revenues for our chemicals and petroleum practice, which is our largest practice within the business consulting platform, declined in fiscal 2008 compared to the prior year because we completed several long-running projects in the Middle East during the first quarter of fiscal 2008.
-We continue to work on replacing projects in the Middle East and revenues in our Europe and Middle East practice recovered significantly from the first quarter of fiscal 2008.
+Revenues for our business consulting platform were approximately the same in the forty weeks ended August 29, 2008 and August 31, 2007 reflecting declines in our global industrial consulting, capital projects, and energy and environment practices, offset by increases in our life sciences, metals, and aerospace and defense practices.
+Revenues for our global industrial consulting practice, which is our largest practice within the business consulting platform, declined in the forty weeks ended August 29, 2008 compared to the forty weeks ended August 31, 2007 because we completed several long-running projects in the Middle East during the first quarter of fiscal 2008.
+We continue to work on replacing projects in the Middle East and revenues in our Europe and Middle East practice is recovering from the first quarter of fiscal 2008.